mendix/docs/content/en/docs/developerportal/control-center/set-up-sso-byoidp.md

 As a Mendix Administrator, you will find the IdP setup on the **Single Sign-On** tab of your Control Center's [Security](/developerportal/control-center/#security) section.

 In this overview, you will find your current IdP configurations, both draft versions and the active one.
-When you create a new configuration, the Control Center displays a pop-up screen to inform you of known limitations.
+When you create a new configuration, a pop-up screen will be displayed to inform you of known limitations.

 From here you can add a configuration, edit draft versions of a configuration, activate a draft version or de-activate the current IdP configuration.